nilvanlopes/training/README.md

 just me studying

-all the projects are in the branches, just switch between them
+all the (unfinished) projects are in the branches, just switch between them